 Many women, when they first hear the term ovarian cyst, they instantly connect it to the presence of ovarian cancer.
-But are these two conditions really the same?
-And what causes ovarian cancer to be misdiagnosed as cyst or the other way around?
+But are ovarian cancer and ovarian cysts really the same?
+And what causes ovarian cancer misdiagnosed as cyst or the other way around?
 Is there a difference between an ovarian cyst and ovarian cancer, and if there is, what would it be?
 In today’s article, we explore the answers to these questions and share some vital information that every woman should know.

 The Difference Between Ovarian Cancer And Ovarian Cyst

+Ovarian cancer is misdiagnosed as ovarian cyst by many of the women and the follwoing is the main difference between ovarian cancer and oavrian cysts.
 Ovarian cysts are described as fluid-filled sacs that can develop in one or both ovaries.
 They can affect women of any age; however, previous research has shown that ovarian cysts are most common within women of childbearing age since ovarian cysts are linked to the process of ovulation.
 The ovarian cysts that develop during the menstrual cycle are called functional cysts, and they are suggested to be most common.
-Ovarian cysts are often mistaken for ovarian cancer.
+Ovarian cancer is misdiagnosed as cyst and Ovarian cysts are often mistaken for ovarian cancer.
 Ovarian cysts are either benign or malignant.
 Malignant ovarian cysts are only seen in rare cases, with the benign being the most common of them all.
 In most cases of benign ovarian cysts, no treatment is needed as they are considered to be harmless and usually resolve on their own.
 However, sometimes, they can also cause a rupture, bleeding, and pain to take place.

 Ovarian cancer occurs when the cells in the ovaries multiply in an uncontrolled way so that a cancerous mass is formed, called ovarian cancer.
 There are different types of ovarian cancer that can develop depending on where exactly in the ovaries has cancer began.
 Of all types, it is the epithelial ovarian cancer that accounts for about 85% of 90% of the cases of ovarian cancer, being the most common type of all.